Powerlearnproject/se-assignment-day-2-git-and-github-dokello-gif/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+A commit is a snapshot of your project that captures changes made to the files at a specific point in time.
+Commits help track the history of changes, manage different versions, and facilitate collaboration by documenting who made what changes and when.

+Below are the steps in making a commit:

+1. Set up your username and email address, which Git will use to attribute your commits.

+	git config --global user.name "Your Name"
+	git config --global user.email "your.email@example.com"

+2. Create or Clone a GitHub Repository

+3. Initialize the Local Repository.

+4. Add Files to the Repository

+5. Make Your First Commit-Once your changes are staged, commit them using the git commit command.
+Each commit should have a descriptive message that explains what the changes are about.

+6. Push the Commit to GitHub.

+7. Verify the Commit on GitHub-Go to your GitHub repository page.
+You should see the files you committed and a history of commits.
+The commit you just made should be listed with its message and timestamp.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.